haukex/raspinotes/BaseInstall.md

       Note the patch needs to be reapplied when `raspi-config` gets updated!

-   5. Later, after completing the installation, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
+   5. Later, after completing the installation, you can enable the "Overlay File System" (and optionally the "write-protected boot partition") in the "Performance Options" of `raspi-config`.
 Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this option, rebooting each time.

-      Note this can also be done on the commandline:
+      This can also be done from the command line:

-      To turn on the overlay filesystem, `sudo raspi-config nonint do_overlayfs 0`, to turn it off, `sudo raspi-config nonint do_overlayfs 1` (yes, on=0 and off=1 is correct).
+      - To enable, `for x in enable_overlayfs enable_bootro; do sudo raspi-config nonint $x; done; sudo reboot` (alternative: `sudo raspi-config nonint do_overlayfs 0`)

+      - To disable, `sudo raspi-config nonint disable_overlayfs && sudo reboot` and then `sudo raspi-config nonint disable_bootro && sudo mount -o remount,rw /boot/firmware && sudo systemctl daemon-reload`
+        - Two steps are required because disabling the read-only boot partition requires editing `/etc/fstab`, which can't be done when the overlay filesystem is enabled.
+        - This is also why I'm not recommending `sudo raspi-config nonint do_overlayfs 1` for this step, since that doesn't warn about it not disabling the read-only boot partition.

+      - To get the current status,
+        `for x in get_overlay_conf get_bootro_conf get_overlay_now get_bootro_now; do echo -n "$x="; sudo raspi-config nonint $x; done` where 1=false and 0=true (*NIX process exit codes)

    6. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.

 9. **Miscellaneous**

+   - To add a Wi-Fi network later, either use `sudo nmtui`, or run `nmcli --ask device wifi connect <SSID>` (may need to first disconnect from Wi-Fi for the latter).
+Hint: `nmcli device wifi list`

-   - For network time, `sudo apt-get install --no-install-recommends ntp` and edit `/etc/ntpsec/ntp.conf` as appropriate.
+   - Newer OSes generally have `systemd-timesyncd` installed, so `ntp` isn't really necessary anymore, but in case it is: `sudo apt install --no-install-recommends ntp` and edit `/etc/ntpsec/ntp.conf` as appropriate.
-     *However,* newer OSes have `systemd-timesyncd` preinstalled!

    - If the Raspberry Pi doesn't have direct internet access after installation: